dmcwee/dmcwee.github.io/_posts/2023-11-21-mde-linux-management-from-the-security-portal.md

 - Microsoft Defender for Endpoint
 image: /assets/images/2023/11/mde_linux.jpg
 banner: /assets/images/2023/11/mde_linux.jpg
+last_update: 2/12/2025
 ---
 Recently the MDE Attach capability was updated to include managing the MDE service on Linux, and MacOS, to provide a similar experience for configuring and managing the MDE service on these non-windows platforms.
 There are several questions that this new capability raises which I will attempt to address in this post.
 <!--more-->

+## Update - Feb 12 2025

+As MDE on Linux has evolved various new capabilities have been added as Preview features.
+Since these capabilities do not have a user interface the MDE software has been updated to merge **specific** sections of the `mdatp_managed.json` with the `mdeattach_managed.json` file.
+However, there is no observable way to see the merger other than running the `mdatp health` commandline to verify the configuration settings.

+Currently these are the **only settings** the are merged between the mdatp_managed and mdeattach_managed files

+* Offline Update Settings
+* Global Exclusion settings
+* Proxy setting

 ## Local File vs. Portal - What Wins?